Last Updated on July 23, 2022 by Editorial Staff

 We also do workshops (more affordable and better than the one I did), local socials in pubs, and other events – the aim is to find what works best for you.

-Here are some tips on how to cut down on alcohol (if you don’t want to quit completely like I did but you’d like to cut back):
+Tips on how to cut down on alcohol (if you don’t want to quit completely like I did but you’d like to cut back):

 In simple terms, how many drinks do you have on a day when you are drinking?
 For example, cutting down for you personally could mean restricting yourself to just one bottle of wine with your partner (rather than the two you’ve become used to having).